GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 You can use the `chrome.action` API to control the toolbar button for your extension in Chrome's UI.
-The action icons are displayed in the browser toolbar, to the right of the omnibox (on LTR devices).
-After installation, by default, these will be in the extensions menu (the puzzle piece).
+The action icons are displayed in the browser toolbar, to the right of the omnibox (on left-to-right devices).
+After installation, by default, these appear in the extensions menu (the puzzle piece).
 Users can choose to pin your extension icon to the toolbar.

 Note that every extension will have an icon in the toolbar in Chrome, even if the `action` key is not specified.